Jason Judd, Ed.D

 Email

-Angela brings a wealth of workforce experience and statewide relationships to her role with the Project>Login program.
-Angela is a former Workforce Development Specialist at Eastern Maine Development Corporation and Workforce Coordinator at the Tri-County Workforce Investment Board; and has worked on several jobs-related federal grant programs.
-She is past-chair of the steering committee for Building Bridges, a business and education partnership through the Bangor Region Chamber of Commerce, and a member of the 2018 class of Bangor Region Leadership Institute.
-She is passionate about matching students and adults with educational programs and quality job opportunities in Maine.
-Angela earned her BS in Business Administration from the University of Maine at Augusta and her Masters of Science in Organizational Communication from MSU.
-Angela is a member of Maine Technology Institute's IT Tech Board.
+Angela brings a wealth of workforce experience and relationships to her role directing the Project>Login and Maine Mobile BioLab programs.
+She leads statewide computer science education expansion efforts and CS teacher professional development, and has been honing her own skills in project management and strategic leadership over the last nine years at the organization.
+With a background in economic and workforce development and hands-on experience with federal jobs-related grants, Angela offers a unique perspective and skill set.
+She is passionate about matching students and adults to STEM Pathways (educational programs and quality job opportunities) in Maine.
+Angela earned her Bachelor of Science in Business Administration from the University of Maine at Augusta and her Master’s in Organizational Communication and Leadership from MSU.
+Angela is a member of Maine Technology Institute's IT Tech Board and a Microsoft TechSpark Fellow.
 She enjoys hiking, camping and kayaking across Maine.

 Shelby Bryant